Baryogenesis and gravitational waves in the Zee-Babu Model

 The potential at tree level can be rewritten as follows: \bea V(\phi,h^\pm,k^{\pm\pm},T=0)_{tree}&=&\mu^2\phi^{\dagger}\phi +\la (\phi^{\dagger}\phi)^2 \crn &+&2p^2{\vert{h}\vert}^{2} \phi^{\dagger}\phi+2q^2{\vert{k}\vert}^{2} \phi^{\dagger}\phi+\mathcal{V}\, \eea where \bea \mathcal{V}&=&u^2_1{\vert{h}\vert}^2+u_2^2{\vert{k}\vert}^2+\la _h{ \vert{h}\vert}^4 + \la _k{ \vert{k}\vert}^4 +\la _{hk}{\vert{h}\vert}^2{ \vert{k}\vert}^2 \crn &+&(\mu_{hk} h^{2} k^{++}+ H.c). \eea We next accept \textit{an approximation}: \bea h^{\pm}(r)&=& c_1,\\ k^{\pm\pm}(r)& = &c_2, \eea where \textit{$c_1$ and $c_2$ are very small}.
 So $\mathcal{V}$ in Eq. (\ref{2a}) becomes constant which can be set to $\La $.

-We were able to make this approximation because the bubble nucleation is the process of mass generation of particles through interaction with Higgs field. $\mathcal{V}$ contains terms that do not interact to Higgs boson.
-This is approximate, but may be required because $\mathcal{V}$ is entered manually and they must satisfy a few conditions, so as not to disrupt the natural properties of the model.
-So if the bubbles of them are too large, it will make $\mathcal{V}$ to have a very large contribution to the sphaleron energy, possibly a dominant component, which makes no sense.
-Also, the coefficients in $\mathcal{V}$ are undefined.
+We are able to give this approximation because the mass-generating process for particles is their interactions with the Higgs field. $\mathcal{V}$ contains components that do not interact with the Higgs boson.
+Components in $\mathcal{V}$ as a mechanism to explain the tiny mass of neutrino problem \cite{zeebabu, zeebabub}.
+The coefficients in $\mathcal{V}$ are undefined.
 The values of these coupling constants need to be determined through decay channels.
-Therefore, in order to have the keys to handle other problems and not lose the naturalness of the model, our approximation is feasible.

-After putting the ansatzs into Eq. (\ref{2aa}), we will get \bea V(\phi,h^\pm,k^{\pm\pm},T=0)_{tree}&=&-\fr{\mu'^2v_0^2}{2}h^2+\fr{\la v_0^4}{4}h^4+\La \eea where $\mu'^2=\mu^2+4p^2c^2_1+4q^2c^2_2=constant\sim \mu^2$.
+After putting the ansatzs into Eq. (\ref{2aa}), we will get \be V(\phi,h^\pm,k^{\pm\pm},T=0)_{tree} = -\fr{\mu'^2v_0^2}{2}h^2+\fr{\la v_0^4}{4}h^4+\La \ee where $\mu'^2=\mu^2+4p^2c^2_1+4q^2c^2_2=constant\approx \mu^2$.